 A Private Commercial Property Appraisal Makes Dollars and Sense

 As briefly stated above, many of the counties in Ohio, like Franklin County, have a robust system in place to allow timely and relevant feedback from residents who disagree with their assessment.
 But, The Robert Weiler Company, a full-service commercial real estate and appraisal management company with over 80 years in the industry, is also ready to offer its expert assistance.
 Armed with a professional, private review of your commercial property’s worth will help ensure the most accurate valuation and subsequent tax rate.

-The process begins with a formal commercial property appraisal of both a property’s interior and exterior with a site visit that takes approximately one hour in length.
+The process begins with a formal commercial property appraisal of a property’s interior and exterior with a site visit that takes approximately one hour.
 Our commercial property appraisers will also determine the condition of the land and any improvements (not just a drone fly-by), and then compare our findings to local neighborhood data.

 Typically, commercial property owners who seek our appraisal services fall into two categories:

 - Property owners who believe the new assessed value is incorrect and their new property tax rate is too high

-- The local school board, who believes the taxes of a particular property are too low
+- The local school board who believes the taxes on a particular property are too low

 The Robert Weiler Company is most often approached by lawyers representing their clients; however, we are also contacted directly by property owners to perform these types of commercial appraisals.
-If a lawyer is contacting us, a Board of Revision (BOR) complaint has likely been filed, which tells us the year and location of the property being contested.
+If a lawyer contacts us, a Board of Revision (BOR) complaint has likely been filed, which tells us the year and location of the property being contested.
 Other times, the case may have already gone to the BOR and is being appealed, and they now want a formal appraisal to support their case at the Ohio Board of Tax Appeals (BTA).
-Our work includes a site visit, as well as the analysis, report, and one expert witness testimony at a BOR or BTA hearing.
+Our work includes a site visit and the analysis, report, and one expert witness testimony at a BOR or BTA hearing.
 Additional testimony can be supplied, but it is rarely necessary.